Understand | diagnose | change

 2.

-In the context of multiple swollen joints, there is a wide spectrum of causes including inflammatory, reactive, multi-system disease (connective tissue diseases/vasculitis), metabolic causes and malignancy.
+Multiple joints: Wide spectrum of causes including inflammatory, reactive, multi-system disease (connective tissue diseases/vasculitis), metabolic and malignancy.

 3.